DeltaMod/FFAST-MPEG/README.md

 ![The planned appearance of the Editor for version whatever.](https://raw.githubusercontent.com/DeltaMod/FFAST-MPEG/master/FFAST-MPEG-Layout.png)

 **Currently doing - The Expansion Pack**
-  * This version rewrites the file loading process, and allows for multi-file-first-frame previews, and thus will also allow for gif order previews when you intend to make a gif from image files.
+  * This version has rewritten the file loading process, and allows for multi-file-first-frame previews, and thus will also allow for gif order previews when you intend to make a gif from image files.
 I had to rewrite the loading system, because I wanted to keep using ffmpeg to view the first frame, instead of using matplotlib's imshow, since this would have too much overhead, and would require switching from using ffmpeg to preview, and using imshow, which would be different for video files and image files.